Recognizing the Early Signs of Dementia and Alzheimer’s Disease

 Additionally, confusion and disorientation are often present in the early stages.
 You might observe that you or your loved one becomes disoriented in familiar places or struggles to follow directions.
 They may have difficulty with problem-solving and planning tasks, making it challenging to complete everyday activities.

-If you notice these symptoms, it’s important to consult a healthcare professional for a proper diagnosis and to explore available treatments and support options.
+If you notice these symptoms, you must consult a healthcare professional for a proper diagnosis and explore available treatments and support options.
 Remember, early intervention can make a significant difference in managing the condition effectively.

 Recognizing Cognitive Decline in Loved Ones